argonautproject/provider-directory/pages/_includes/intro.md

-## Provider Directory
+## {{ page.title }}
+{:.no_toc}

+{% include publish-box.html %}

-The Argonaut project Provider Directory guide is based upon the [FHIR STU3 API](http://build.fhir.org) and contains the foundation for a robust provider directory.
+The Argonaut project Provider Directory guide is based upon the [FHIR STU3 API]({{ site.data.fhir.path }}) and contains the foundation for a robust provider directory.
 It describes the use cases and search expectations for finding a practitioner or organization.
 It outlines the key data elements for any provider directory and basic query guidance.
 The components developed in this guide are intended to provide a foundation for a central or distributed Provider or Healthcare Directory.
 Additional work flow components and elements may be required for a particular implementation.

 The requirements for the Argonaut Provider Directory data model were drawn from [IHE Healthcare Provider Directory] and the [ONC Provider Directory Workshop].